fruit/sfDoctrineTablePlugin/README.markdown

     $q->select('a.*, ca.slug')->execute();

-  Code will be still erroneous, because the new generated alias for table "Category" maps to the letter "c".
+  Code will be erroneous, because the new generated alias for table "Category" maps to the letter "c".
   So, to fix code sample, you need to replace "ca.slug" with "c.slug".

     [php]